MILVLG/openvqa/INSTALL.md

 # Installation

-This page provides basic prerequisites to run OpenVQA, including the setups of softwares and the datasets.
+This page provides basic prerequisites to run OpenVQA, including the setups of hardware, software, and datasets.

-## Software Setup
+## Hardware & Software Setup

 You may need a machine with at least **1 GPU (>= 8GB)**, **20GB memory** and **50GB free disk space**.
 We strongly recommend to use a SSD drive to guarantee high-speed I/O.